 The Company considers interest rate risk to be minimal.
-The loan receivable (Note 10) has a fixed interest rate of 7% and the Company does not carry interest bearing debt.
+The loan receivable (Note 9) has a fixed interest rate of 7% and the Company does not carry interest bearing debt.
 It is expected that future financings, if any, would be secured from equity placements rather than debt obligations.
-Based on the cash held by the Company as at October 31, 2020, a 1% increase or decrease in the interest rate would generate a respective increase or decrease in interest income of approximately \$1,000 annually.
+Based on the cash and cash equivalents held by the Company as at October 31, 2022, a 1% increase or decrease in the interest rate would generate a respective increase or decrease in interest income of approximately \$2,000 annually.